Philip Plyming: Early life and education

 Christ" while he was at university.
-He studied at Robinson College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1996, and then worked as a linguist.
+He studied German and Russian at Robinson College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1996.
+He then worked as a linguist.
 In 1998, he entered Cranmer Hall, Durham, an Open Evangelical Anglican theological college, to train for ordained ministry.
 During this time, he also studied theology at St John's College, Durham, graduating with a first class BA degree in 2000.

 Plyming later undertook postgraduate research at the University of Edinburgh, and he completed his Doctor of Philosophy (PhD) degree in 2008.
 His doctoral thesis was titled "Transforming news: a theoretical and critical analysis of contemporary Christian news handling in the light of the Apostle Paul's Corinthian hardship narratives".

 Ordained ministry

 Plyming was ordained in the Church of England as a deacon in 2001 and as a priest in 2002.
 From 2001 to 2006, he served his curacy at Christ Church, Chineham, Hampshire in the Diocese of Winchester; this is a conservative evangelical church that is ecumenical in nature (associated with Baptists, Methodists, and United Reformed Church, in addition to the Church of England).
 In 2006, he moved to the Diocese of Guildford where he became Vicar of Holy Trinity Church, Claygate, Surrey.
 Under his leadership, the attendance saw "significant growth" and it can now be classified as "a very large parish church".
 In 2012, he was also appointed the Area Dean of Emly.

 On 20 December 2016, Plyming was announced as the next Warden of Cranmer Hall, Durham.
 Cranmer Hall is an Open Evangelical Anglican theological college which forms part of St John's College, Durham, and whose degrees are validated by Durham University.
 He took up the post on 8 May 2017, after a licensing service at St Oswald's Church, Durham.
+He teaches New Testament and Christian leadership.
+He was made an honorary canon od Durham Cathedral in 2022.

 Plyming was a member of the General Synod of the Church of England from 2009 to 2017.
 He served as secretary of the Evangelical Group of the General Synod.

+On 16 June 2023, it was announced that Plyming would be the next Dean of Durham, in succession to Andrew Tremlett.
+He was installed as dean during a service at Durham Cathedral on 16 September 2023.